 - building fluency, and more

 The Student Academic Success Center (SASC) is also charged with certifying the language of International Teaching Assistants (ITAs), ensuring that nonnative English speakers have the language proficiency needed to succeed as teaching assistants in the Carnegie Mellon classroom.
-Students preparing to do an ITA Certification should plan to take classes offered by the language support team at the SASC from the beginning of their first semester.
+Students preparing to do an ITA Certification should plan to meet with a member of the language support team from the beginning of their first semester.